amygurski/Vending-Machine-Console-App/README.md

 # Module 1 Capstone - Vending Machine Software

+This Vending Machine console application was our first capstone project at the coding bootcamp I am attending.
+It was a pair programming exercise and we had 2 days to complete it.
+It was great practice using C# and applying the fundamental principles of object-oriented programming.

+## Instructions

 You’ve been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
 They’ve released a new vending machine (Vendo-Matic 800) that is integrated with everyone’s bank accounts allowing customers to purchase products right from their